Lunm0us/linux-tp1gen3/README.md

  - one of the following BIOS versions:
    - N1ZET76W (1.32)
    - N1ZET79W (1.35)

-   other versions may require changes to the patch.
+   other versions may work but may also require changes to the patch.
 The current BIOS version can be checked via
    ```
    sudo dmidecode  --string "bios-version"
    ```